lllangWV/ParquetDB/joss/paper.md

 ![Benchmark Create and Read Times for Different Databases.
 Create time is plotted on the left y-axis, read time on the right y-axis, and the number of rows on the x-axis.
 A log plot is shown in the inset.](benchmark_create_read_times.png){label="fig:benchmark_create_read_times"}

 A "needle-in-a-haystack" benchmark assessed specific record retrieval.
 While lacking traditional B-tree indexes, ParquetDB uses predicate pushdown leveraging Parquet's field-level statistics for efficient filtering without full scans.
 It is important to note that performance advantages depend on the workload; for instance, complex analytical queries involving aggregations or returning small, highly filtered results might favor the mature query engine and indexing of systems like SQLite.
 ParquetDB excels when querying or returning substantial portions of wide datasets.
-Detailed benchmarks are in our extended paper [@langParquetDBLightweightPython2025].
+Detailed benchmarks are in our extended paper: @langParquetDBLightweightPython2025.

 # Installation